 23. SYES may use the Client’s name in his promotional material.

 24. This agreement is subject to the laws of England and Wales and both SYES and the Client agree to submit to the jurisdiction of the English and Welsh courts.

-- I do not collect data from my website or any social media platforms that I may use.
+- I do not collect and retain data from my website or any social media platforms that I may use.

 - I only ask for data that I need to fulfil my tax-reporting obligations to Her Majesty’s Customs and Revenue: name, address, and email address, which are required for my invoice.
 Invoices are stored electronically on a password-protected computer and in a password-protected cloud storage facility for a period of six tax years, after which all such information is removed.